-US Army Medical Research Acquisition Activity ATTN: MCMR-AAA 820 Chandler Street Fort Detrick, MD 21702-5014
+US Army Medical Research Acquisition Activity

+ATTN: MCMR-AAA 820 Chandler Street

+Fort Detrick, MD 21702-5014

 - G. Catalog of Federal Domestic Assistance (CFDA) Number 12.420: Military Medical Research and Development. - H. Website to Access Application Package: Proposals must be submitted electronically at https://cdmrp.org/proposals.
 This website will contain all the information, forms, documents, and links you will need to apply.
-If you experience difficulties in downloading documents, contact the CDMRP as indicated in Section E.1 above.
+If you experience difficulties in downloading documents, contact the CDMRP as indicated in Subsection E.1 above. - I. Award/Regulatory Approval: Once an award is made, the applicant may not use, employ, or subcontract for the use of any human subjects, human anatomical substances, or use of laboratory animals without express written permission from the applicable USAMRMC Regulatory Compliance and Quality (RCQ) office.
+USAMRMC RCQ will forward these express written approvals directly to the applicant with a copy furnished to the institution's Sponsored Programs Office (or equivalent).